mussebekabil/whats-up-addis/README.md

 - **categories** - Event categories
 - **event_tags** - Tags for events
 - **crawler_sources** - Website sources for the crawler
+- **comments** - User comments on events (supports threading/replies)
+- **comment_likes** - Likes on comments
+- **ratings** - User ratings for events (1-5 stars)

 See `packages/database/prisma/schema.prisma` for the complete schema.

+## Features

+### User Engagement

+The platform includes comprehensive user engagement features:

+- **Event Ratings**: Users can rate events on a scale of 1-5 stars.
+Each user can rate an event once, and can update their rating anytime.
+- **Comments System**: Users can comment on events and reply to other comments, creating threaded discussions.
+- **Comment Likes**: Users can like comments to show appreciation.
+- **Real-time Stats**: Event pages display average ratings, total number of ratings, and like counts.
+- **User Context**: The UI shows which comments you've liked and your rating for each event.

+All engagement features require user authentication and are fully integrated into the event details page.

 ## Crawler Service